 Implementation of further construction water management controls and continuous improvement may need to occur in order to minimise sediment yields and construction water discharges from the works and minimise any potential effects on the downstream environment.
-This will be confirmed by the Project erosion and sediment control specialist and may include further temporary stabilisation of disturbed surfaces, installation of additional devices and changing methodologies.
+This will be confirmed by the Project Erosion and Sediment Control specialist and may include further temporary stabilisation of disturbed surfaces, installation of additional sampling or measurement devices and changing methodologies.